schibsted/bigip-to-terraform/README.md

 (C) 2022 Nicolai Langfeldt nicolai.langfeldt@schibsted.com.
 This code is developed on Schibsteds time and dime.

 This is Open Source with a Apache2 license.
-See COPYING.md
+See [LICENSE](LICENSE).

 Contributions welcome: please make a PR.